umrover/mrover-ros/src/esw/odrive/README.md

 ---

-## Testing the motor using odrivetool
+## Testing the Motor Using odrivetool

 1. Open up odrivetool.
 On the Jetson run `source ~/.mrover/build_env/bin/activate` and type `odrivetool`.
 2. Put the odrive in closed loop by doing `odrvX.axisY.requested_state = AXIS_STATE_CLOSED_LOOP_CONTROL`